 - Happens in backstory of Phoenix Wright: Ace Attorney - Trials and Tribulations, although the "beloved" party doesn't learn about it until much later.
 Iris was dating Phoenix for 6 months while pretending to be her sister Dahlia to get a necklace Dahlia gave him earlier, which was a piece of evidence that could put Dahlia in prison.
 During these 6 months she truly fell in love with him, but Dahlia became impatient and tried to kill him to get it herself.
 After Dahlia was arrested, Iris disappeared without telling Phoenix the truth, because she felt she caused him enough pain already and he'd be better off without her.

 - In Ikemen Sengoku, every romance route has a guy who is not that route's love interest develop one-sided feelings for the female main character.
-Fortunately, in almost all cases, that guy is content to step aside and let the main character be happily together with the man she loves, including even normally manipulative/villainous guys like Mitsuhide and Kennyo.
+Fortunately, in almost all cases, that guy is content to step aside and let the main character be happy together with the man she loves, including even normally manipulative/villainous guys like Mitsuhide and Kennyo.

 - Toma admits in the Amnesia: Memories fandisc Amnesia LATER how far he was willing to go to keep the heroine happy.
-And he even calls back to how he was willing to return her to Ikki in Memories, when he thought the two of them were dating.
+And he even calls back to how he was willing to return her to Ikki in Memories when he thought the two of them were dating.
 Fortunately, since both have realized they love each other, Toma and the heroine are happily dating.

 - In Greek Ninja, Dawson has his heart trampled on but pretends to be alright, as to not upset his love interest who was interested in someone else.